GeoscienceAustralia/PyRate/docs/usage.rst

     pyrate process -f path/to/config_file -c 3 -r 4

-This command will perform the time series and linear rate analysis and has the option to break the interferograms into a number of tiles in ``r`` rows and ``c`` columns.
-For example, the above command will break the interferograms into 12 tiles and will produce 12 linear rate and time series products corresponding to each tile.
+This command will perform the time series and stacking analysis and has the option to break the interferograms into a number of tiles in ``r`` rows and ``c`` columns.
+For example, the above command will break the interferograms into 12 tiles and will produce 12 stacking and time series products corresponding to each tile.

-The optional rows and columns arguments can be used to create smaller tiles of the full size interferograms.
-This enables large interferograms to be more easily be accommodated in memory.
-The number of tiles chosen should be as small as possible that fits in the system memory.
+The optional rows and columns arguments can be used to split the full-size interferograms into smaller tiles.
+This enables large interferograms to be more easily accommodated in memory.
+The number of tiles chosen should be as small as possible that fits within the available system memory.

-Optionally, an orbital error correction and a spatio-temporal filter operation to estimate and remove atmospheric phase screen signals is applied to the interferograms prior to time series and linear rate analysis.
+Optionally, an orbital error correction and a spatio-temporal filter operation to estimate and remove atmospheric phase screen (APS) signals is applied to the interferograms prior to time series and stacking analysis.
 The corrected interferograms are updated on disk and the corrections are not re-applied upon subsequent runs.
 This functionality is controlled by the ``orbfit`` and ``apsest`` options in the